-The Corporation generates sufficient cash flows from operating activities to fund its planned growth strategy in Canada and in Latin America, service its debt and make dividend payments to shareholders.
-As at November 3, 2019, the Corporation had \$64.0 million of cash on hand and \$498.9 million available under the Credit Facility.
+The Corporation generates sufficient cash flows from operating activities to fund its planned growth strategy, service its debt and make dividend payments to shareholders.
+As at August 4, 2019, the Corporation had \$139.1 million of cash on hand and \$499.3 million available under the Credit Facility.
 These available funds provide funding flexibility to meet unanticipated cash requirements.

-Our ability to pay the principal and interest on our debt, to refinance it, or to generate sufficient funds to pay for planned capital expenditures and investments will depend on our future performance, which to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory, or other factors that are beyond our control.
+Our ability to pay the principal and interest on our debt, to refinance it, or to generate sufficient funds to pay for planned capital expenditures will depend on our future performance, which to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory, or other factors that are beyond our control.

-Based upon the current strength of our earnings, we believe that cash flows from operations, together with credit available under the Credit Facility, will be adequate to meet our future operating cash needs, including the payment of the estimated balance of the purchase price for the acquisition of a 50.1% interest in Dollarcity.
+Based upon the current strength of our earnings, we believe that cash flows from operations, together with credit available under the Credit Facility, will be adequate to meet our future operating cash needs, including the payment of the purchase price for the 50.1% equity interest in Dollarcity.
 Our assumptions with respect to future liquidity needs may not be correct and funds available to us from the sources described herein may not be sufficient to enable us to service our indebtedness, or cover any shortfall in funding for any unanticipated expenses.